warmbowski/art-list-exercise/README.md

 # Art List Exercise

 Web app built with React components to retrieve an array of IDs and then to retrieve the metadata for each ID and render images and metadata in a an interesting way.
+Test deploy at http://art-list-exercise.meteor.com/

 Application was built using Meteor with React package.
 To run the web app install Meteor, clone repo, and run meteor from within the project folder.